 - Place 3 cups of rice into the Ninja Foodi pot.

-- Add 3 cups of water and lightly press down the rice to make sure it all covered with water.
+- Add 3 cups of water and salt if using, then lightly press down the rice to make sure it is all covered with water.
 Do not stir.
 Uncovered rice will NOT cook.

 - Place the pressure cook lid on securely and set the valve to seal.